Arden Heights Woods

 - Map: View Arden Heights Wood Map || View Same Map in PDF(1.6 MB) || Google Earth || State Lands Interactive Mapper

 Arden Heights Woods is comprised of 8 acres of forested freshwater wetlands.
 The view of the forest stand provides a unique experience in Staten Island where undeveloped forested land is rare.
 A single-track footpath leads into the property from Woodrow Road.
 It leads to the western edge of the property and the pond.
 This is a popular destination for hiking, bird-watching, nature viewing and photography.
-The property is located adjacent to Arden Heights Woods Park, another class 1 wetland owned by New York City, which provides an additional 183-acre nature sanctuary amidst a bustling urban environment.
+The property is located adjacent to Arden Woods Park (leaves DEC website), another wetland owned by New York City, which provides an additional 183-acre nature sanctuary amidst a bustling urban environment.

 General information on hiking includes how-to and safety tips and links to rules & regulations.

-Along with a hiking trail which begins on Woodrow Road, another single track footpath runs through the woods connecting Arden Heights to the trails within a neighboring municipal park.
+Along with a hiking trail which begins on Woodrow Road, another single track footpath runs through the woods connecting Arden Heights to the trails within the neighboring Arden Woods Park (leaves DEC website).
 Many area residents have taken advantage of this convenient arrangement, and consequently become quite fond of using this area for bird watching, dog-walking, leisurely strolls, nature study, wildlife viewing, photography, and simply as an open space retreat.

 ***Stay Safe- Bring a Friend When Out On the Trails***